 Pensacola Housing will advise families about how to file a complaint if they believe they have been discriminated against by an owner.
 Housing staff will advise the participant to make a Fair Housing complaint.
-Pensacola Housing may also make a Fair Housing compliant though report the owner to HUD's Office of (Fair Housing and/Equal Opportunity) or to the local Fair Housing organization, the Escambia-Pensacola Human Relations Commission.
+Pensacola Housing may also make a Fair Housing compliant though HUD's Office of Fair Housing and Equal Opportunity or to the local Fair Housing organization, the Escambia-Pensacola Human Relations Commission.